-The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts of assets, liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates include the allowance for doubtful accounts, accrued expenses, depreciable lives of properties and equipment, and contingencies.
+The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts of assets, deferred outflows of resources, liabilities and deferred inflows of resources, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant estimates include the allowance for doubtful accounts, accrued expenses, depreciable lives of properties and equipment, deferred inflows and outflows of resources, and contingencies.
 Actual results could differ significantly from these estimates.